Daniel-Gong/daniel-gong.github.io/_pages/cv.md

 Grants
 ======

-* **Clarendon Fund Scholarship + New College-Yeotown Scholarship + Medical Sciences Graduate School Studentship, University of Oxford, 2021-2024**
+* **Clarendon Fund Scholarship + New College-Yeotown Scholarship  + Medical Research Counsil Studentship, University of Oxford, 2021-2024**

-  * for the Full-time DPhil in Experimental Psychology degree
 * **Future Scholar Grant for Undergraduate Research, Tsinghua University, 2020-2021**

-  * this grant is highly competitive and is awarded to only 10 undergraduates at Tsinghua each year.
+  * Awarded to only 10 undergraduates at Tsinghua each year.
-  * amount: ¥190,000, equivalent to over $28,000
+  * Amount: ¥190,000, equivalent to over $28,000
 * Grant for Undergraduate Overseas Studies, Tsinghua University, 2019

-  * amount: ¥30,000, equivalent to over $4,500
+  * Amount: ¥30,000, equivalent to over $4,500
 * Research Grant for Student-Initiated Project, Tsinghua University, 2018-2019

-  * amount: ¥60,000, equivalent to over $9,000
+  * Amount: ¥60,000, equivalent to over $9,000

 Service and Leadership
 ======================